ai-hero-dev/cohort-002-skill-building/exercises/10-human-in-the-loop-project-work/10.01-building-the-destructive-tools/explainer/readme.md

 <!-- VIDEO -->

 Let's add local type-safe schema definitions for the MCP tools to enable better control and token optimization.

+Recommendation: cherry-pick this commit.
+This shows what is possible with local definitions, so it's worth reading through.
+Afterwards, you can feel free to try and build your own local definitions for the MCP tools you've configured.

 ### Steps To Complete